avi12/youtube-auto-hd/README.md

 ## Translating

 You can translate the extension to your own language by filling [this form](https://apps.jeurissen.co/auto-hd-fps-for-youtube/translate).
+After filling, you will get an email, which will grant you access to a spreadsheet, in which you can contribute your translations.

 ## Requirements for setting up